Copilot-Language/copilot/README.md

 boolean stream to a property name with the `prop` construct in the specification.

-For instance, here is a straightforward specification declaring one property :
+For instance, here is a straightforward specification declaring one property:

 ```haskell
 spec :: Spec